waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 5 | Competition results: Position - 4/47 | Percentile - 9%
 ----

+Ah hah!
+With this evolution we were right on track.

-On 12th October the agent would return home after eating one-third food.
+On 12th October the agent would return home after eating one-third of the food.
 In the problem below against staff_team_super and staff_team_top our team lost because the agent collected enough food but did not focus on returning home when the time was running out.
-We added a condition that when less than 200 unit of time is left, pacman will focus on returning home, in any case.
-After adding this condition we won against all staff-teams on 12th october in the 8am session.
+We added a condition that when less than 200 unit of time is left, pacman will focus on returning home.

 This evolution included an important shift in the Q-learning rewards, whereby we attempted to isolate rewards of offensive and defensive agents so that their performance did not influence each other's rewards.
 Further explanation can be found in section [3.1 Approximate Q-learning](/3.1 Approximate Q-learning).
 In general, this allowed our agents to better learn how to weight features to maximise their own performance as opposed to being misled - for example, a defensive agent can think it is improving with our previous reward shaping, however, it could just be misled by our offensive agent's improved performance.

 ### Evolution 5 demo